Generic Name: acetaminophen (oral)

 How should I take acetaminophen?

-- Adults and teenagers who weigh at least 110 pounds (50 kilograms): Do not take more than 1000 milligrams (mg) at one time.
-Do not take more than 4000 mg in 24 hours.
+- Adults and teenagers at least 12 years old: Do not take more than 1000 milligrams (mg) at one time or more than 4000 mg in 24 hours.

-- Children younger than 12 years old: Do not take more than 5 doses of acetaminophen in 24 hours.
-Use only the number of milligrams per dose that is recommended for the child's weight and age.
-Use exactly as directed on the label.
+- Children younger than 12 years old: Do not take more than 5 doses of children's formula acetaminophen in 24 hours.

 Stop taking acetaminophen and call your doctor if: